prxatt/SOEN/MIRA_AI_IMPLEMENTATION_PLAN.md

 *   **Request:** Enhance the user interface to provide clear, real-time feedback during AI interactions.
 *   **Reasoning:** Good UX requires keeping the user informed.
 When the AI is working, we should show it.
 This builds trust and makes the app feel more intelligent and responsive.
 *   **Implementation:**
-    1. In `components/PraxisAI.tsx` inside the `MissionControl` component, when the `isLoading` state is true, display the dynamic `loadingText` ("Generating daily intelligence...") to give the user more specific feedback.
+    1. In `components/SoenAI.tsx` inside the `MissionControl` component, when the `isLoading` state is true, display the dynamic `loadingText` ("Generating daily intelligence...") to give the user more specific feedback.
-    2. When an image is being analyzed by the Vision Agent, overlay a shimmering or pulsing animation on the image thumbnail to indicate that Kiko is actively "looking" at it.
+    2. When an image is being analyzed by the Vision Agent, overlay a shimmering or pulsing animation on the image thumbnail to indicate that Mira is actively "looking" at it.
     3. In `components/EventDetail.tsx`, when regenerating insights, ensure the `ArrowPathIcon` has a CSS spinning animation applied to give immediate feedback that the button press was registered.

 This structured plan will guide us through a complex architectural change, ensuring stability, scalability, and a superior user experience.